3JTek/General-Assembly-Notes/module-03/testing-express.md

 * No test should rely on another test
 * No test should rely on data already in the database
 * Any data created by a test should be removed at the end of the test
 * Isolate tests as much as possible.
-If you need a token to test an endpoint, make the token with `jsonwebtoken` rather than using the LOGIN route, this way if the LOGIN route is broken, it won't break other tests.
+If you need a token to test an endpoint for example, make the token with `jsonwebtoken` rather than using the LOGIN route, this way if the LOGIN route is broken, it won't break other tests.